DarthChurros/MKS21X-FinalProject/README.md

 or for quicker way to scan through very long list of chars. difficult

 jan 11, 2018:
 alma fixes slow runtime for bookcipher.
-The problem was actually how the ciphertext was being processed and there was an infinite loop as adding '-1' meant 1 kept being procdssed over and over
+The problem was actually how the ciphertext was being processed and there was an infinite loop as adding '-1' meant 1 kept being processed over and over

 jan 12, 2018:
+tejas fixes a fatal bug in vigenere which assumed that Arrays.indexOf() existed, and another with an accidental repeat increment variable. tested the demo file, and it works so far. plan to add more customizability later in the day.